TorchDR/TorchDR/README.rst

 TorchDR is an open-source **dimensionality reduction (DR)** library using PyTorch.
 Its goal is to accelerate the development of new DR methods by providing a common simplified framework.

 DR aims to construct a **low-dimensional representation (or embedding)** of an input dataset that best preserves its **geometry encoded via a pairwise affinity matrix** .
 To this end, DR methods **optimize the embedding** such that its **associated pairwise affinity matrix matches the input affinity**.
 TorchDR provides a general framework for solving problems of this form.
 Defining a DR algorithm solely requires choosing or implementing an *Affinity* object for both input and embedding as well as an objective function.
-DR aims to construct a **low-dimensional representation (or embedding)** of an input dataset that best preserves its **geometry encoded via a pairwise affinity matrix** .
-To this end, DR methods **optimize the embedding** such that its **associated pairwise affinity matrix matches the input affinity**.
-TorchDR provides a general framework for solving problems of this form.
-Defining a DR algorithm solely requires choosing or implementing an *Affinity* object for both input and embedding as well as an objective function.

 Benefits of TorchDR include: